project-repo/cagebreak/Bugs.md

 ## Issue 72

-  * github issue numner: N/A
+  * github issue number: N/A
   * Fixed: 2.3.0

 A Cagebreak version before 2.3.0 broke the gamma toolkit used to tune the monitor colors.

+## Issue 73

+  * github issue number: #73
+  * Fixed: 2.3.1

+After 2.3.0 cagebreak did not build on FreeBSD.
+Since the fix was trivial, this is fixed in 2.3.1.
+Thank to Jan Beich for pointing this out.